citra-emu/citra-web/site/content/entry/citra-progress-report-2020-q2.md

 All good things come in threes.
 Probably that was the reason why [zhaowenlan1779](https://github.com/zhaowenlan1779) made another small fix to the software keyboard.
 When the keyboard was first implemented, there was a misunderstanding regarding one of the filters (the `DIGIT` filter) the games can use.
 We thought that this filter prevented all digits, but it actually only limited the use of digits to a certain number (specified by the game).

 Fixed the issue where you can't type any digits in Monster Hunter 3 Ultimate.

+### swkbd: Fix button order received from button_text ([#5362](https://github.com/citra-emu/citra/pull/5362)) by [SutandoTsukai181](https://github.com/SutandoTsukai181)

+Ever since Software Keyboard support was first added, we have been receiving reports that some of the button texts don't show up.
+However, since no one provided a reliable way to reproduce the issue, we eventually lost track of it.

+With the Android release, however, this issue has become more severe.
+Not only were the button texts missing, but the buttons themselves disappeared as well!
+This led to [SutandoTsukai181](https://github.com/SutandoTsukai181)'s coming around and researching the issue.
+With help from [wwylele](https://github.com/wwylele), they were able to fix this long-standing issue.

+{{< figure src="/images/entry/citra-progress-report-2020-q2/swkbd_button_text.jpg"
+    title="Where is the `OK`?" >}}

 # Frontend Improvements